Slot Machine Probability: a Mathematical Approach to Slot Machines

 Option 1: 30 Coins aka.
 The Big Win

 You have only one chance to bring home the machine’s most significant win.
 It’s hard, but don't forget this: if you know how to pick a winning Slot machine - a 'big win' can change your bankroll.

 Three-of-a-kind that doesn't include a joker.
 On the first reel, you can get any of the five fruits (banana, lemon, orange, apple, or melon).

 Once the fruit is chosen, it has to also appear on the paylines in the next two reels.
 If you do the math, you can see that there can only be five such combinations: three bananas, three lemons, three oranges, three apples, and three melons.

 Option 3: 4 Coins

-The jokers can appear on any two reels: Reels 1 and 2, Reels 1 and 3, and reel 2 and 3.
+The jokers can appear on any two reels: reels 1 and 2, reels 1 and 3, and reel 2 and 3.
 To get this winning combination, the reel that doesn't feature a joker symbol must contain a fruit.
-Hence, the total winning combinations possible is 1 × 1 × 5 + 1 × 5 × 1 + 5 × 1 × 1 = 15.
+Hence, the total possible winning combinations are 1 × 1 × 5 + 1 × 5 × 1 + 5 × 1 × 1 = 15.

 Option 4: 1 Coin

-The jokers can appear on any of the reels of the slot machine.
+The jokers can appear on any of the reels of the Slot machine.
 What is important, however, is that the other two reels have a fruit on them.
-This winning combination is more common as the right calculations suggest there are 75 different scenarios that can lead to it (1 × 5 × 5 + 5 × 1 × 5 + 5 × 5 × 1 = 75).
+This winning combination is more common as the right calculations suggest 75 different scenarios can lead to it (1 × 5 × 5 + 5 × 1 × 5 + 5 × 5 × 1 = 75).

 |Any Three Similar Fruits||5||10||50||23.27|